mxxptian/DANDELION/README.md

 This folder will be made publicly available upon completion of peer review.

-## Methodological consistency

-Simulation and real-data analyses use the same core DANDELION statistic and modeling assumptions.

-> Simulation studies establish the statistical validity and operating characteristics of DANDELION, while real-data analyses demonstrate its practical utility.

 ## Citation

 If you use `DANDELION`, please cite the following work.